 If you’ve wondered about how baby sign language could work for you, you’ve come to the right place.
-In this article I go through some of the most common questions we are asked when people find out we tight our kids to sign.
+In this post I go through some of the most common questions we are asked when people find out we taught our kids to sign.
 I’ve also included a whole lot of videos of some of the most common signs we used with our kids.

 The sooner you can help your baby to communicate their needs, the sooner you can eliminate some of the added stress and frustration that goes hand in hand with parenting.
 With my background as an Occupational Therapist, as well as some experience working and socialising with people with hearing impairments and various disabilities, I had picked up a few basics sign language signs and decided to put this into practise when Squirt came along.

 We started signing a few basic signs to him when he was around 9 months old and he first signed back at 12 months – asking for a shower!

 Our experience with baby sign language was fantastic so I thought I’d answer some of the questions people have asked me about baby sign language, as well as share some of my hints and tips for helping your baby to communicate.